ITU-BDSA23-GROUP22/Chirp/docs/report.md

 <img src="Diagrams/UserJourney.drawio.svg" alt="UML Diagram of the domain model" style="height:500px;"/>

-> The above diagram shows a user journey scenario (a typical way to traverse the Chirp application).
+> The above diagram shows a user journey scenario (a typical way to traverse the _Chirp!_ application).
 We show the options of pages and actions aswell as conditionals.

 ## Sequence of functionality/calls trough _Chirp!_

 <img src="Diagrams/SequenceOfFunctionality.drawio.svg" alt="UML Diagram of the domain model" style="height:500px;"/>

+> The sequence of functionalit through _Chirp!_ .
+We have illustrated this with an unauthorized using the application to view the public timeline.